 Vaccines available at cost

-We administer the following vaccines to adults at the following costs:
+We administer the following vaccines to adults:

-- Hepatitis B vaccine is available for $35 per dose (3-dose course)
+- Hepatitis B vaccine $25 per dose (3-dose course)

 We hold records of vaccines administered by Yarra City Council.
 Records are not held for vaccinations given by other health providers.
 You can request your Yarra City Council Immunisation records.